-- a) supervision, or co-ordination, of Library personnel or activities; - b) demonstrated administrative ability or capacity for administration; - c) service and leadership in library-wide and university affairs; - d) service in the community and professional associations; - e) teaching. - 3.
-SRC Activities and/or Professional Development: - a) publication of books, articles, reviews and reports of a scholarly or instructional nature and relevant contributions of a creative nature, as
+- a) supervision, or co-ordination, of Library personnel or activities; - b) demonstrated administrative ability or capacity for administration; - c) service and leadership in library-wide and University affairs; - d) service in the community and professional associations. - 3.
+SRC Activities and/or Professional Development:

-- well as consideration of the extent of the candidate's intellectual activity in support of the research activities of others; - b) research in librarianship and information science or other subject areas including policy development; - c) formal study taken to broaden and/or improve skills or relevant professional subject knowledge; - d) study for relevant advanced professional and/or related academic qualifications; - e) active participation in professional associations; - f) efforts for professional growth through further study (including attendance at workshops); professional development through the planning, implementation, and/or participation in workshops, conferences, coursework, professional exchange or other educational programs. - g) contributions in matters of Library administration.
+a) publication of books, articles, reviews and reports of a scholarly or instructional nature and relevant contributions of a creative nature, as well as consideration of the extent of the candidate's intellectual activity in support of the research activities of others;

+- b) research in librarianship and information science or other subject areas including policy development; - c) formal study taken to broaden and/or improve skills or relevant professional subject knowledge; - d) study for relevant advanced professional and/or related academic qualifications; - e) efforts for professional growth through further study (including attendance at workshops); professional development through the planning, implementation, and/or participation in workshops, conferences, coursework, professional exchange or other educational programs.